 Teaching Experience

-I have had the privilege of being an instructor-of-record eight times during my PhD, teaching more than 275 students in total.
+I have had the privilege of being an instructor-of-record ten times, teaching more than 275 students in total.
 You can learn more about my instructor-of-record experiences below.
 At the bottom of the page are quotes from some of my previous students.

 Research Methods